RMI/metals-guidance/specs/technical_specification.md

 Each AbatementTechnology MUST confrom to the JSON representation of the [RegionOrSubregion](https://wbcsd.github.io/data-exchange-protocol/v2/#enumdef-regionorsubregion) data type.

 ### 4.6.
 Data Type: RecycledContent
-RecycledContent refers to the recycled content used in the production of the steel (see [RMI's Steel Emissions Reporting Guidance](https://rmi.org/wp-content/uploads/2022/09/steel_emissions_reporting_guidance.pdf))
+RecycledContent refers to the recycled content used in the production of the steel and aluminum (see [RMI's Steel Emissions Reporting Guidance](https://rmi.org/wp-content/uploads/2022/09/steel_emissions_reporting_guidance.pdf))

 #### 4.6.1.
 Properties
 The properties of a RecycledContent are listed in the table below.